 Attendance at Annual Meeting

 Ashland has a policy and practice of strongly encouraging all directors to attend the Annual Meeting.
-However, due to the contested election of directors and delay of the Annual Meeting to February 2019, most of Ashland's then current directors telephonically attended the Annual Meeting.
-Messrs.
-Dempsey, Peribere and Perry were unavailable to attend the Annual Meeting on the delayed date.
+A majority of Ashland's then current directors were present at the Annual Meeting held on January 28, 2021.

 Executive Sessions of Directors